 The breed’s history is long, just like their bodies.
 Like most breeds of hounds, they are believed to be a descendant of the hounds raised by St. Hubert.
 According to the AKC, it is generally thought that the friars of The Abbey of St. Hubert were the ones responsible for the Basset’s low stature.
 They did this by crossing breeders of older French dogs.
-In George Tuberville’s book, Art of the Hunting (1575), He notes that the St. Hubert Hound were mighty, but slow.
+In George Tuberville’s book, Art of the Hunting (1575), he notes that the St. Hubert Hound was mighty but slow.
 They were dogs of short stature who were good on the scent.

 Much of their early history is tied to the French aristocracy; as a result, they were an unfortunate casualty of the French Revolution (1789 – 1799).
 Dogs of the wealthy were seen as status symbols of the elite and were punished in the place of their owners.
 Hound dogs in particular were associated with the aristocracy’s feudalism.

 With many French kennels closing down, the breed was nearly lost.
 Fortunately, these dogs became popular once more under Emperor Napoleon III (1852–1870).
 They became a favored hunting partner for the common man who couldn’t afford horses, as the breed was easier to follow on foot in comparison to other hounds.

 In the year 1866, the breed had made its way to Britain.
 Lord Galaway imported a breeding pair from France and produced a litter of five pups.
 Lord Galaway’s Bassets were then sold to Lord Onslow who continued to breed them.
 Eventually, Lord Onslow sold the Bassets to Everett Millais, who many consider as the father of the modern breed.
 Millais founded a breeding program for the Basset and is largely responsible for their popularity in Britain.